rebaz88/airdrop/README.md

 yarn build
 ```

-to build the artificats and generate contracts abi
+this will build the artificats and generate contracts abi then run

 ```bash
 yarn test